A human rights organisation that works in Sri Lanka is now accepting bitcoin donations to protect the identities of supporters.

 Estimates for the number of civilians killed in the final phase of the war, when the government had the Tamils cornered on a narrow strip of coast in the north-east of the country, are as high as 40,000.

-A number of Channel 4 investigations have laid bare the actions of the government in winning the war and last week UK Prime Minister David Cameron was criticised for attending the Commonwealth Summit in Colombo, Sri Lanka’s capital.
+have laid bare the actions of the government in winning the war and last week UK Prime Minister David Cameron was criticised for attending the Commonwealth Summit in Colombo, Sri Lanka’s capital.

 In 2012, bitcoin came on to his radar and although it wouldn’t have bypassed the auditing issues they previously faced, “it did occur to me that bitcoin could solve other problems, particularly those faced by individual givers”.